igors96/PokerHand/README.md

 ![Badge em Desenvolvimento](http://img.shields.io/static/v1?label=STATUS&message=UNDER%20DEVELOPMENT&color=GREEN&style=for-the-badge)

-### This is a project in Python 3.7.13 written by Igor Nogueira, to help a famous casino to increase its revenue by the development of a online poker game to be further offered to the users.
+### This is a project in Python 3.7.13 written by Igor Nogueira da Silva, to help a famous casino to increase its revenue by the development of a online poker game to be further offered to the users.
 Here, you'll find a poker hands evaluator, that receives two poker hands and determines if the first hand wins or loses to the second hand.

 ## Contents
 * [Poker game](#Poker-game)